N4SJAMK/teamboard/README.md

 ## 6. Fast guide to start all Contriboad services

-During initialization all needed repositories are cloned in your host machine folders.
-In production environment deployment and service startup is handled little bit differently than in development environment.
+During initialization all needed repositories are cloned into your host machine folders.
+In production environment deployment and service startup is handled a bit differently than in the development environment.

 ## Service Starting order: